 L’Shana Tova!
 If you’re hosting a meal for Rosh Hashanah or bringing a potluck dish, I’ve got you covered with 10 delicious and festive gluten-free recipes perfect for Rosh Hashanah and Jewish celebrations.
 This post contains affiliate links.
 Please see my disclosures.

-Today I want to share with you my personal favorite gluten-free Rosh Hashanah recipes that will help you have a safe, sweet and totally delicious new year!
+Today I want to share with you 10 of my favorite gluten-free Rosh Hashanah recipes to help you eat deliciously and totally gluten-free this new year!

 What is Rosh Hashanah?

 Rosh Hashanah is the celebration of the Jewish New Year.
 It’s the day that G-d created Adam and Eve.

 To celebrate the occasion, Jews worldwide go to synagogue to hear the sound of the shofar (a ram’s horn).
 After attending shul, every Jew heads for their celebratory meal with friends and family.